tyc/successfulunittest/manuscript/Basic_Concepts.md

 ##Correct behaviour of a software module

 Before you start writing a single test script, you must have a clear understanding of what is correct behaviour.
-The correct behaviour could be dependent upon what the project aim.

-The usual manner is for the requirements of your software module defined.
-The definitions are used to defined the correct behaviour.
+The requirements of your software module defines correct behaviour.
 If it satisfies those requirements, then the software module is classified as having correct behaviour.
+If the requirements missing, correct behaviour is undefined and is usually based upon the engineering judgement of the project.

 There are several ways of checking behaviour is correct.
 Some of the main characteristics to look for are:

-* lower level functions must be called in a specified order
+* Lower level functions must be called in a specified order
-* the number of call to lower level function is counted.
+* The number of call to lower level function is counted.
 If it is called too many times, it is a sign of incorrect implementation.
+* The internal behaviour is verified by checking that the variables are updated correctly.
 * The returned values matches the expected.
 Returned values can be obtained via the returned type, or the passed in pointer.
 * The correct lower level code is called with the correct parameters.